• a •

 Part of Speech: Article, Preposition

 Meaning: 1.
-The letter A (a) is simply the first letter of the alphabet, with the eight pronunciations above when it appears in words.
-2. The indefinite article, referring to a single indefinite thing or something of which the listener is unaware, is actually an, pronounced [æn] before vowels, and a, pronounced [ê] before consonants.
-3. Per, the distributive preposition expressing a rate, as in a hundred dollars a day or twenty dollars an hour.
+The letter A (a) is simply the first letter of the alphabet with the eight pronunciations above when it appears in words.
+2. The indefinite article, referring to a single indefinite thing or something of which the listener is unaware.
+It is actually an, pronounced [æn] before vowels, and a, pronounced [ê] before consonants.
+3. Per, as a distributive preposition expressing a rate, as in 'a hundred dollars a day' or 'twenty dollars an hour.'

-Notes: In addition to appearing at the beginning of the Latin alphabet (to which English subscribes) today's Good Word has the greatest number of pronunciations of any other letter in the alphabet: eight (8): war [wor], far [fahr], fat [fæt], rate [rayt], frigate [friget], pillage [pilij], wall [wawl], and alert [êlêrt].
-It isn't the shortest word because, as a word, it is really an, the N dropping off before consonants: an apple but a tart.
+Notes: In addition to appearing at the beginning of the Latin alphabet (to which English subscribes), today's Good Word has the greatest number of pronunciations of any other letter in the alphabet—eight: war [wor], far [fahr], fat [fæt], rate [rayt], frigate [friget], pillage [pilij], wall [wawl], and alert [êlêrt].
+The word a is really an, the N dropping off before consonants, as in an apple, but a tart.

 In Play: When deciding between a or an, remember that the critical issue is whether the word is pronounced with a consonant or vowel at the beginning.
-Both ear and ewe are spelled with an initial vowel E, but ewe begins with the consonant [y] when pronounced, so we say an ear but a ewe.
+Both ear and ewe are spelled with an initial vowel E, but ewe begins with the consonant [y] when pronounced, so we say an ear, but a ewe.
 Even though hour begins with a consonant, it is silent, so we say, "I'll see you in an hour."
 (For more on this subject, see "A History of an Historical Quirk".)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!